 From Noah Smith's "Money is just little green pieces of paper!",

 "A toaster has fundamental value because it performs the useful service of making toast.
-Money has a fundamental value because it performs the useful service of enabling transactions."
+Money has a fundamental value because it performs the useful service of enabling transactions."and

 And from Paul Krugman's "Things That Aren’t Bubbles", though there's a lamentable lack of toaster references and nothing about the chickens, there's a point that ought to be the finale for anyone who is working from logic rather than preconceptions,